 Avoid props: Floral crowns, gowns, bowties and other commonly used formal studio props are so cute!
 But they often don't work very well in Cover Kid photos because the images seem too formal or staged.
 We're OK with casual!

 Vertical: High-resolution, vertical images work best for our covers — and we espeially appreciate a little room (white space or negative space) above the kids' heads and around the sides.
 That gives us a place to put the name of the magazine as well as story teasers.

 Many thanks: Thank you for sharing your kids with Minnesota Parent!
-We feel so lucky to share the joy of your children on our covers!
+We feel so lucky to share the joy of your children on our covers and in the magazine!